 It takes a special kind of person to become a respiratory care practitioner.
 You need to have an aptitude for technology and complex procedures.
 You need to be able to remain calm during emergencies so that you’re capable of making independent clinical judgments without taking the time to second guess yourself.
 Perhaps more than anything, though, you need to be the kind of person who can be caring and empathetic at the bedside in order to reassure patients and help them cope with a difficult and potentially frightening experience.

 Respiratory care practitioners, often referred to as respiratory therapists, use their knowledge and expertise to bring relief to patients who either can’t breathe on their own or are having a hard time breathing due to impaired or non-functioning lungs.
 Earning your Associate of Science degree in Respiratory Care at Carrington College can prepare you to practice under the direction of a physician to help perform diagnostic procedures and provide therapeutic respiratory treatments.
 You may help patients suffering from conditions such as asthma, bronchitis, lung cancer, heart attack, stroke, chronic obstructive pulmonary disease (COPD) and sleep apnea.

-The Respiratory Care programs were developed to give you the training you’ll need to pursue a position as a respiratory therapist in a variety of healthcare settings.
+The Respiratory Care program was developed to provide you the training you’ll need to pursue a position as a respiratory therapist in a variety of healthcare settings.
 This program is designed to help you:

 - Acquire practical skills and experience through formal lectures, labs and hands-on instruction

 - Prepare for the National Board for Respiratory Care (NBRC) credentialing exams, such as the Certified Respiratory Therapist (CRT) exam or the Registered Respiratory Therapist (RRT) exam*

 Breathe new life into your career plans

 There are a number of possible paths that you could follow as a qualified respiratory therapist.
 You can seek employment in healthcare settings, such as doctors’ offices, hospitals, nursing care facilities, assisted living facilities, and even a patient’s home.
-You can also perform specialized functions such as polysomnography, becoming an Asthma Educator, working in a hyperbaric oxygen unit or on a medical transport team.
+You can also perform specialized functions such as becoming an Asthma Educator, working in a hyperbaric oxygen unit or on a medical transport team.
 Additionally, you can pursue opportunities in education, sales, rehabilitation and diagnostic testing.